-Non-examined assessment: internally marked and externally moderated.
+NEA: internally marked and externally moderated.
 10% of the qualification and 20 marks.

-This component draws upon knowledge, understanding and skills a student has learnt and enables them to analyse and evaluate their own or a peer's performance in one activity.
+This component draws upon the knowledge, understanding and skills a student has learnt and enables them to analyse and evaluate their own or a peer's performance in one activity.